 Root Canal Treatment

-A root canal therapy is a treatment used to repair and save a tooth that is badly decayed or becomes infected.
+Root canal therapy is a dental treatment that is used to repair and save a tooth that had badly decayed or become infected.
 During a root canal procedure, the inflamed or infected pulp is removed from the center of the tooth, carefully cleaned and shaped, and then filled and sealed with protective material to prevent future infection.
 Without treatment, the tissue surrounding the tooth will become infected and abscesses may form.

-- * Drainage problems extending outward from the root.
-A hole can occur through the side of the tooth with drainage into the gums or through the cheek with drainage into the skin.
+- Drainage problems extending outward from the root.
+A hole can develop through the side of the tooth, resulting in drainage into the gums or through the cheek with drainage into the skin

-The final step is the external restoration of the damaged tooth structure, which is often either a large filling or a crown to prevent further damage to the remaining fragile tooth and restore it to full function.
+- External restoration of the damaged tooth structure is completed (usually with a large filling or a crown) to prevent further damage to the remaining fragile tooth and restore it to full function.